versionone/openAgile/VersionOne/Training/ComposingUserStories.md

 *  Shawn Marie: Independent is most important
   * Non-independent example: API coming before UI.
 The UI story Depends On the API.

+### Negotiable

+* Be aware when it's negotiation versus NEW STORY
+* DEVS inform Shawn Marie about NEW TESTS or CHANGES

+### Valuable

+* Technical work is PART Of implementing Stories, but is not itself a "User Story"
+	* Technical work, refactoring, unit tests, etc are the foundations of the ABILITY to DELIVER ANYTHING OF VALUE
+		* Therefore, DO NOT fall prey to tendency to accuse those of doing technical work as "not contributing to a User Story"
+## Summary

+* Apply the INVEST guidelines to help you, not box you into a rigid frame.

+# Great User Stories

+## Essential

+* Helps you focus on what charter and sponsors want

+## What About Developer Needs?

+* TODO: deep dive this one more

+## External Stories

+* User Stories that are external to a System Boundary focus on organizational and business concerns rather than technical ones
+* Example: CS API

+## Instantaneous Stories

+* A great story describes an instantaneous event
+* Ex: System Sends Daily Summary Email
+* Ex: Customer Selects Report